 The most successful event is the one that achieves your goals and exceeds your (and your client’s) expectations.
 Evaluating an event is just as important as planning and implementing.
 Many people say they are going to evaluate and then get away from the event and it never happens.
 So, include a recap in your checklist to ensure you stick to the plan.

 Are you an event planning pro?
-Tell us your secrets to success, and tweet us at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and tell us your secrets to success.